Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Use Case Recommendations

-Use Bedrock AgentCore Runtime When:
+Use Bedrock AgentCore When:

-- Customer support chatbots
+- Customer support chatbots with memory across sessions

-- Internal knowledge base Q&A
+- Internal knowledge assistants with tool integrations

 Requirements: